 Randy V. Bradley is an Assistant Professor of Information Systems and Supply Chain Management.
-Prior to entering academia, Dr. Bradley worked as an IT consultant in both government and commercial sectors for Camber Operations and Computer Sciences Corporation (CSC) and as a Systems Engineer for Southwire Company.
-He currently teaches healthcare IT strategy (with particular emphasis on electronic health records) in UT’s Physician Executive MBA program, information resources management and IT strategic planning in UT’s Aerospace and Defense MBA, Professional MBA, and Global Supply Chain Executive MBA and Executive Development programs.
+As a supply chain and healthcare IT strategist and researcher, Bradley’s expertise includes the strategic application of business analytics and IT in the supply chain, with an emphasis on the healthcare sector.
+Prior to entering academia, Bradley was an IT consultant in both government and commercial sectors for Computer Sciences Corporation (CSC) and Camber Operations and as a Systems Engineer for Southward Company, where his focused on IT outsourcing transitions, large-scale systems integration projects, and supply chain transformation initiatives.
+He currently teaches healthcare IT strategy (with particular emphasis on emerging technologies) in the Physician Executive MBA and Executive MBA for Healthcare Leadership programs, IT strategy, business analytics for managers, and information resources management in the Aerospace and Defense MBA, and Professional MBA programs, and supply chain digitization and digital business transformation in the Global Supply Chain Executive MBA and Executive Development programs.
 Additionally, he teaches IT for supply chain management in the Supply Chain Management undergraduate program.